 Commercial Package Policy (CPP)

 A CPP is a package policy that includes multiple types of insurance coverage forms such as general liability, property, and inland marine.
-Certain CPP’s can also include auto coverage and excess liability coverage, and in some occasions professional liability coverage.
+Certain CPPs can also include auto coverage and excess liability coverage, and on some occasions, professional liability coverage.
 Businesses that do not qualify for a BOP are generally written as a CPP.
 The CPP gives the client the ability to insure multiple classes of operations under one policy limiting gaps in coverage.

 Business Owners Policy (BOP)

 A BOP is a package policy that includes property, liability, and endorsements for other coverages.
 All small businesses such as retail stores, restaurants, and independent contractors typically need a BOP to protect against any financial losses that may occur unexpectedly.
 A business with less than 100 employees and under $5 million is a typical business that would be put on a Business Owners Policy.
 The BOP policy usually receives preferred rates and is considered a “cookie-cutter” type policy.

 Additional Coverages You May Need to Fully Protect Your Business:

 For more information about business property and liability coverage, contact Ruhl today.

 Frequently Asked Questions